+HOME RECOVERY

-HOME RECOVERY Follow-up appointment
+Follow-up appointment

-Patients are generally discharged from the hospital 1-2 days after surgery.
-A follow-up appointment will be made 2 weeks from the date of surgery.
-At your first follow-up visit, you will be evaluated, the incision will be checked and x-rays will be taken.
+Patients are generally discharged from the hospital the same day as surgery.
+A follow-up appointment will be scheduled.
+At your first follow-up visit, you will be evaluated, the lumbar incision will be checked and lumbar x-rays will be taken.

-Incision care
+Incision care and hygiene

-DAY 3
+DAY 3:

-- You may now begin to shower.
+Remove post-op bandage.
+You may now begin to shower.
 Do not soak the incision.
-Let water and soap run over it.
-After shower, pat incision dry. - You will most likely have steri-strips (usually on all incisions on the front or back of the neck) overlying the incision.
-Do not remove; they will fall off. - DAY 3-6 - Keep incision covered with a clean dressing; change daily.
+Let water and soap run over incision.
+After shower, pat the incision dry.
+Do not apply any ointments or creams for 6 weeks.

+DAY 3-6:

+• Keep incision covered with a clean dressing; change daily (1-2 times per day).

-DAY 6-14
+DAY 6-14:

 - You may cover the incision with a dressing or keep it open to air.
-Some patients are most comfortable keeping it covered while their brace is on to give an extra barrier of protection; this is okay. - No baths, hot tubs, or pools for 6 weeks after surgery, as they will increase your risk of an infection.
+Some patients are more comfortable keeping it covered for an extra barrier of protection- this is okay. - No baths, hot tubs, or pools for 6 weeks after surgery, as they will increase your risk of an infection.